spraoi/common-ui/README.md

 ## Reusable React Components

-Creating React components that can be reused across projects is hard.
-Why?
-Because each project, in general, requires its own unique styles.
-In order to support this flexibility, reusable components should have:
+Creating React components that can be reused across projects presents an interesting problem.
+Each project, in general, requires its own unique styles.
+In order to support this flexibility, reusable components need to:

-1. sane default styles
-2. fully customizable styles
-3. the ability to utilize a project-wide theme
+1. utilize a project-wide theme
+2. have sane fallback styles
+3. allow for one-off styles to be specified

+These things should be possible without having to modify the component itself.

 ### Default Styles